Happy Valley Dam: Overview and construction

-The original Happy Valley township, school and cemetery were completely flooded by the new reservoir requiring their relocation.
+The original Happy Valley township, school and cemetery were completely flooded by the impounded reservoir, requiring their relocation.
 The township was moved to the east while the cemetery, which is still in use today, was moved to the west and relocated alongside the base of the dam wall.
-The school, originally located on Candy road, was relocated south to two acres of land on Red Hill Road (later renamed Education road) which was donated by local farmer Harry Mason.
+The school, originally located on Candy road, was relocated south to 2 acre on Red Hill Road (later renamed Education road) which was donated by local farmer, Harry Mason.
 While some students attended O'Halloran Hill or Clarendon schools for the 18 months that the Happy Valley school was closed, some did not attend any school until it was re-opened on 26 September 1898.
 The school closed in December 1979 and re-opened on a new site on the other side of the road directly opposite.

+The earth-filled dam wall is 34 m high and 806 m long.
+When full, the reservoir has capacity of 14.53 GL and covers a surface area of 193 ha, drawn from a catchment area of 20 km2.
+The uncontrolled spillway has a flow capacity of 79 m3/s.

-The reservoir acts as a 'holding pond' for water directed to it from the Clarendon Weir via a five km long tunnel.
+The reservoir acts as a 'holding pond' for water directed to it from the Clarendon Weir via a 5 km tunnel.
 The 1.8 m diameter tunnel was bored simultaneously from both ends and when meeting had a deviation of 25 mm.
-Its deepest point underground is 122 m where it passes through a hill.
+The tunnel's deepest point underground is 122 m where it passes through a hill.
 On 7 August 1896 the tunnel's inlet valve was opened by the Governor of South Australia, Sir Thomas Fowell Buxton and the reservoir began filling.

 Continuing use

-Initially 15 kilometres from Adelaide, the reservoir is now largely enveloped by the city's southern suburbs, of which the relocated Happy Valley village is now one.
-Although the reservoir is relatively small in capacity; holding only 11,500 megalitres and is dwarfed by Mount Bold Reservoir which is at least four times larger, it is the site of the biggest water treatment plant in Adelaide and is responsible for providing more than 40% of the city's water.
+Located 15 km from the Adelaide central business district, the reservoir is now largely enveloped by the city's southern suburbs, of which the relocated Happy Valley village is now one.
+Although the reservoir is relatively small in capacity; holding only 11.5 GL and is dwarfed by Mount Bold Reservoir which is at least four times larger, it is the site of the biggest water treatment plant in Adelaide and is responsible for providing more than 40% of the city's water.